 With Banana Blossom

-Putting Banana Blossom with bok choy is another interesting variation of this mouth-watering recipe.
-It adds a little sour flavor, which suitably blends with the typically sweet Filipino trend.
+Putting Banana Blossom with bok choy is another exciting variation of this mouth-watering recipe.
+It adds a bit of sour flavor, which suitably blends with the typically sweet Filipino trend.
 Hence, this is one of the most wanted versions.

-Healthwise, there are lots of benefits banana blossoms can provide.
-This thing is a good source of antioxidants and anti-microbial properties help in digestion, regulates the menstrual cycle, and improves sleep.
-Well, that’s healthy for a food that is expected to have high cholesterol content.
+Health wise, there are lots of benefits banana blossoms can provide.
+This ingredient is a good source of antioxidants, and anti-microbial properties help digestion, regulate the menstrual cycle, and improve sleep.
+Well, that's healthy for a food that is expected to have high cholesterol content.